bijay-05/simple-data-pipeline-demo/data_model.md

 - supplier_name : VARCHAR, NOT NULL

 What columns does a customers_table need to have ??
-- customer_id : PRIMARY KEY, SERIAL, NOT NULL, FOREIGN KEY (sales_table)
+- cust_id : PRIMARY KEY, SERIAL, NOT NULL, FOREIGN KEY (sales_table)
 - cust_fname : VARCHAR, NOT NULL
 - cust_lname : VARCHAR, NOT NULL
 - cust_phone :INT, NOT NULL